San'ya: History

 Originally, the area was the first inn town in the direction of Edo on the Nikkoukaidou Highway.
 From the early days of the Meiji Era, it was the government's intention to form the cheap housing district in the outskirts of the city near the highway in order to have a place for rickshaw workers who shuttled customers to and from the Yoshiwara Red Light District to live.
 By the pre-war days, there was already a largely poor class, such as day laborers, residing in the area.
 After the war, temporary lodging (tent village) were prepared for the war victims, however these were changed into the permanent simple-lodging establishments that are seen today.
-Before long, the period of rapid economic growth experienced in Japan after WWII arrived, and in order to cope with the upsurge in the demand for workers, Japan's more prominent location for temporary workers, Sanya, was developed.
+Before long, the period of rapid economic growth experienced in Japan after World War II arrived, and in order to cope with the upsurge in the demand for workers, Japan's more prominent location for temporary workers, Sanya, was developed.
 By 1961, the 300 simple-lodging establishments had been built in Sanya were housing approximately 20,000 workers.

-During the 1960s, due to the many riots with participants numbering in the thousands, this area had to establish the Sanya-District Police Station (once popularly called “Mammoth Station”, is now currently renamed to Nihon-Tsutsumi Police Station).
+During the 1960s, due to the many riots with participants numbering in the thousands, this area had to establish the Sanya District Police Station (once popularly called "Mammoth Station", is now currently renamed to Nihon-Tsutsumi Police Station).
 Many reasons have surfaced regarding the direct origin of the riots, but one theory points to abetment from criminals and radical party extremists.

-In 1969, the folk singer, Okabayashi, debuted, “Sanya Blues,” a song about the grief of day laborers.
+In 1969, the folk singer Okabayashi released "Sanya Blues", a song about the grief of day laborers.
 It is said that Okabayashi manufactured the image of his lengthy stint in Sanya, when in fact his stay was to the extent of one week.

-In the year 1984 and 1988, the successive assassinations occurred of two people producing the documentary “Sanya – Attack to Attack,” a film which paints the conflicts of the day laborers with the secret maneuvering of the Yakuza.
-The murder suspects are members of the “Kokusuikai” Yakusa Assembly.
+In the year 1984 and 1988, the successive assassinations occurred of two people producing the documentary Sanya – Attack to Attack, a film which paints the conflicts of the day laborers with the secret maneuvering of the Yakuza.
+The murder suspects are members of the "Kokusuikai" yakuza group.